 Cropping is an action to cut a selected portion from the original image.
 Image editor software like Photoshop will always have the crop tool.
-When we build an application to manipulate images, cropping tool is a minimum necessity.
+A cropping tool is a minimum necessity when we build an application to manipulate images.

-In this article, we are going to create a crop tool in a PHP web application to crop images using jQuery.
-I have use the Jcrop plugin to implement dynamic image cropping functionality.
-This is a jQuery based plugin and it is simple and easy to integrate.
+In this article, we will create a crop tool in a PHP web application to crop images using jQuery.
+I have used the Jcrop plugin to implement dynamic image cropping functionality.
+This is a jQuery-based plugin, and it is simple and easy to integrate.

 This screenshot shows the original image with the crop button control.
 Also, the cropped image output is displayed at the bottom of this screenshot.

-By executing this example, the original image will be loaded on a landing page.
+The original image will be loaded on a landing page by executing this example.
 We can select the crop area by using the mouse drag events.
-Once the crop area is selected, then it can be manipulated by changing the selected dimensions.
+Once the crop area is selected, it can be manipulated by changing the selected dimensions.
 The crop button’s click event will trigger the code execution to return the image blob for the cropped area.
 This blob data will be set as the source of the resultant image.
-If you are looking for a pure PHP server-side solution without using jQuery, check my earlier article to PHP image resize.
+If you are looking for a pure PHP server-side solution without using jQuery, check my earlier article on PHP image resize.

 This is the initial page that loads the original image.
-The user can select and manage crop boundary by using the mouse drag events.
-This page contains the crop button on clicking of which the jQuery script will be executed to prepare cropped image output (using PHP) to show it to the browser.
+The user can select and manage crop boundaries using mouse drag events.
+This page contains the crop button on clicking, of which the jQuery script will be executed to prepare cropped image output (using PHP) to show it to the browser.

 <html>